Navarro Mills Reservoir 2024 Survey Report

 Fish Community

-- Catfishes: Blue and Channel Catfish are present in the reservoir; both species were abundant and have the potential to provide excellent angling opportunities.
+- Catfishes: Blue and Channel Catfish are present in the reservoir.
+Blue Catfish were abundant and have the potential to provide excellent angling opportunities.
+Channel Catfish were present in moderate numbers and still have the opportunity to provide a meaningful fishery within the reservoir.

 - Temperate basses: White Bass were present in the reservoir.
 Population densities continue to fluctuate in relation to reservoir elevation and spring-time precipitation.

-- Largemouth Bass: Largemouth Bass remain at low densities within the reservoir.
-The population is likely limited by high turbidity, extreme water level fluctuation and poor littoral habitat.
+- Largemouth Bass: Largemouth Bass remained at low densities within the reservoir.
+The population is likely limited by high turbidity, extreme water level fluctuation, and poor littoral habitat.

 - Crappie: Black and White Crappie are present within the reservoir.
-White Crappie continued to dominate the population and displayed good size structure during the 2020 survey.
-Growth of White Crappie sampled during the 2020 survey was fast.
+White Crappie continued to dominate the population and displayed good size structure during the 2024 survey.
+Growth of White Crappie sampled during the 2024 survey was fast, reaching legal length in ~1 year.

 Management Strategies